microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 Another solution is to use [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

-- Find your Azure Spring Cloud instance
+- Find your Azure Spring Apps instance
 - Click on the "Apps" menu
 - Select the `weather-service` application and click on "Deployments"